romazu/arxivql/README.md

 ```

 ### Logical Operations
-Complex queries can be constructed by combining field filters using regular python logic operators:
+Complex queries can be constructed by combining field filters using regular Python logical operators:
 ```python
 a1 = Q.author("Ilya Sutskever")
 a2 = Q.author(("Geoffrey", "Hinton"))